 No one, no one, no one ever is to blame

-There was something oddly familiar about the song but I couldn’t put my finger on it.
-It wasn’t Jones’s voice but, instead, a recognisable chord progression.
-No, it wasn’t that at all.
-It was the tone… or perhaps the tempo.
-No, on both counts.
-But something about it felt satisfying — and terribly disappointing.
-Its hope-destroying lines burrowed into my soul like a woodworm chewing out a tree from the inside.
-And then there was the hideous word blame that accompanied the chorus.
-Blame was a foreign element inside our perfect world.
-We didn’t need blame, not at all.
+There was something oddly familiar about the song, but I couldn’t put my finger on it.
+It felt satisfying — and morbidly disappointing.
+It dug into my soul like a woodworm chewing out a tree from the inside.
+And then there was the hideous word blame that accompanied each chorus.
+Blame was foreign to us.
+We didn’t need blame in our world.
+Our world was just perfect the way it was.

 “Don’t you just love it?”